William-Shaw32/Tournament-Manager/README.md

 This repository contains a Java desktop application for managing and scheduling competitive tournaments.
-The application provides tools for creating tournaments, managing participants, and generating feasible match schedules under practical constraints.
+The application provides tools for creating tournaments, managing participants, and generating balanced match schedules under practical constraints.

 The project combines algorithmic scheduling with a polished JavaFX user interface, allowing users to configure tournaments, generate schedules, and view player stats in real time.